 Making a grass-compost is more labor-intensive than grasscycling and fertilizing with FGC.
 A carbon-rich source such as tree leaves, sawdust, or ground wood chips must be blended with the fresh grass clippings to produce compost or the decomposing turfgrass will emit foul odors.
 The optimum ratio of turfgrass to carbon-rich source for efficient composting is determined by the carbon to nitrogen (N) ratio of the compost feedstock.
 In general, a 1:2.5 to 3.0 ratio of clippings to leaves, sawdust, or wood chips (by volume) will be adequate to start the process.
 The system can be fine-tuned by adjusting the grass to carbon source ratio once composting has been initiated.
 Additional grass will accelerate the composting process if N is deficient for microbial activity.

-As the compost microbes multiply and feed, heat is generated and the pile can reach temperatures above 160°F. If this occurs, the beneficial microbes will start to die; therefore, the pile should be turned prior to reaching 160°F in order to dissipate the heat.
+As the compost microbes multiply and feed, heat is generated and the pile can reach temperatures above 160o F. If this occurs, the beneficial microbes will start to die; therefore, the pile should be turned prior to reaching 160o F in order to dissipate the heat.
 In the summer, the pile may need to be turned as often as every other day, while in the fall the pile may need turning once a week.

 The following are general guidelines:

-Yardwaste compost is beginning to replace peat as a soil amendment due to the increasing cost of peat.
+Yardwaste compost has essentially replaced peat as a soil amendment due to the increasing cost of peat and the availability of quality compost sources..
 Compost can improve the water holding capacity of porous sandy soils and improve aeration and drainage on clayey soils.

 The suitability of compost as a soil amendment depends on the maturity or stability of the compost, nutrient availability, pH, water-holding capacity, and particle size.
 Stability can be determined by having the compost tested by a reputable agricultural soil testing laboratory for physical, chemical, and biological properties such as pH, water holding capacity, total kejdahl N, P, K, and heavy metals.